Vremya: Coverage during the last days of the USSR

-After the introduction of the glasnost and perestroika, Vremya loosened its fidelity to the party line and began presenting fair reports about the events transforming Eastern Europe at the time.
-On 15 March 1989 150 million Soviet citizens watched as the station aired an 85-page speech by Gorbachev to a plenum of the CPSU Central Committee criticizing the poor state of agriculture and setting out the case for reforms, the highlights of that address being featured on that day's telecast.
+After the introduction of glasnost and perestroika, Vremya loosened its fidelity to the party line and began presenting reports about the events plaguing Eastern Europe at the time with more candour.
+On 15 March 1989, 150 million Soviet citizens watched as the station aired an 85-page speech by Gorbachev to a plenum of the CPSU Central Committee criticizing the poor state of agriculture and setting out the case for reforms, the highlights of that address being featured on that day's telecast.

 In the 1980s, 86% of Soviet adults relied on television coverage as their primary source of news.
 However, Vremya was seen as "a joke" by many Soviet citizens due to its poor coverage of news events.
 The coverage of the Chernobyl nuclear disaster, for example, was often relegated to lesser news items during the ongoing coverage of the disaster; in contrast, western news media such as CBS Evening News led with the story for six consecutive weekdays.
 Following the evacuation of the nuclear workers' closed city of Pripyat, Vremya issued the following brief announcement:

 There has been an accident at the Chernobyl Nuclear Power Plant.
 One of the nuclear reactors was damaged.
 The effects of the accident are being remedied.
 Assistance has been provided for any affected people.
 An investigative commission has been set up.